Semma (restaurant): Reviews

 In a positive review, New York Times critic Pete Wells compared Semma favorably to other restaurants by Unapologetic Foods.
 Wells praised the "rustic cooking" featured at Adda and Dhamaka, Semma's "siblings" as their primary strength, while asserting that Semma was distinguished by its "chutneys...sauces...and spices" and its more extensive offerings.

 In a review published by Eater, critic Robert Sietsema praised the restaurant for "aggressively challenging New York’s long-standing ideas about the scope and depth of Indian cuisine".
 Sietsema highlighted the Mangalore huukkosu, mulaikattiya thaniya, and erral thoku as several of his favorite dishes.

 Hannah Albertine, in a review published by The Infatuation, praised the restaurant's decor and food.

 Accolades

-The restaurant was awarded a Michelin Star in 2022.
-The Infatuation included Semma on its list of the best new restaurants in New York City in 2021.
+The restaurant was awarded a Michelin Star in 2022, which it retained in 2023 and 2024 The Infatuation included Semma on its list of the best new restaurants in New York City in 2021.
 The restaurant was included on a list published by The New York Times of the restaurants "loved most" by its critics in 2022.
 The publication Bon Appétit included Semma on its list of the best new restaurants of 2022.
+Semma has been included on lists of the best Indian restaurants in New York City published by sites including Eater, Thrillist, TastingTable, and The Infatuation.

+Pete Wells placed Semma in twelfth place in his 2023 ranking of the best hundred restaurants in New York City, and in seventh place on the same list for 2024.
+In 2025, Priya Krishna and Melissa Clark, the interim food critics at the Times after Wells's departure, ranked Semma in first place on their list.

+In 2025 head chef Vijay Kumar won the Best Chef in New York State award from the James Beard Foundation Awards.